 The epicentre of the Covid19 pandemic has shifted to Latin America and the Caribbean.
 All of the communities surrounding our NPH homes, clinics and hospital have reported cases of Covid19.

-Healthcare systems across the region were largely underfunded and stretched to the limit before the pandemic.
+Healthcare systems across the region are underfunded and stretched to the limit.
 With so few ICU beds, let alone ventilators, oxygen, PPE or Covid19 tests, the pandemic has made medical professionals fear for their lives.

 Dr Brice says, “When we have a patient who dies it is difficult to know if it’s a case of Covid19.
 We have no tests.”

-While we face difficult decisions regarding budget cuts, we have hungry families lining up outside our homes, asking for food.
-It feels cruel to have to cut back on essential services, when the need has never been greater.
+While we face difficult decisions regarding budget cuts, we have desperate families lining up outside our homes asking for food.
+It feels cruel to cut back on essential services when the need has never been greater.